 Ulster Television went to air to a community eager for a channel devoted to the region.

 UTV celebrated its 55th Birthday.
-To present and first face on the network was Laurence Olivier.
+To present and the first face on the network was Laurence Olivier.
 Olivier invited to introduce and launch the channel on air at 4.45pm on 31st October 1959.

 Ulster Television the first commercial television channel in Ireland when it opened as part of the ITV Network back in 1959

 Lord Olivier, the icon and heart throb of the fifties, was seen in almost 100,000 homes as he welcomed viewers.
-In his perfect English he described his pleasure at being chosen to launch UTV.
+In his perfect English he described the pleasure at being chosen to launch UTV.
 He said it was a privilege in fact more than that a unique privilege.

 Another Lord in attendance for the opening night, was Lord Wakehurst the Governor of Northern Ireland

 The channel was overwhelmed with job applications when they placed ads in the local newspapers.
 Over 8000 people applied and of those 800 were interviewed for all sorts of jobs, both onscreen and behind the scenes.